 - Environmental considerations

 This course has been specifically designed to meet the requirements of the construction industry in Ireland where there is no statutory requirement for a SOLAS Construction Skills Certification Scheme (CSCS) card.
 Those who successfully complete the course will be awarded our CIF Safety Management Card and CIF Certificate, another qualification to tuck under their tool belts.

-The course has been created to meet the highest standards and provide those students returning to site with tangible, real-life skills that they are then ready to use in the workplace.
-The course will be delivered by an experienced tutor who is dedicated to offering a real world experience to students in order to ensure that the learning experience is not only enjoyable, but relevant and useful, ensuring that the new skills can be applied immediately on the student’s return to work.
+The course has been created to meet the highest standards and provide those students returning to the site with tangible, real-life skills that they are then ready to use in the workplace.
+The course will be delivered by an experienced tutor who is dedicated to offering a real-world experience to students in order to ensure that the learning experience is not only enjoyable but relevant and useful, ensuring that the new skills can be applied immediately on the student’s return to work.

 Spaces on this course are limited, so why not secure your place by booking today?